CZ-NIC/deckard/README.rst

 - dnspython_ - DNS library for Python
 - Jinja2_ - template engine for generating config files
 - PyYAML_ - YAML parser for Python
+- pytest_ - testing framework for Python, used for running the test cases
+- pytest-xdist_ - module for pytest for distributed testing
 - custom C libraries (installed automatically, see below)

 For convenient use it is strongly recommended to have a C compiler, Git, and ``make`` available.